Advanced Academics and Talent Development

 Extending Opportunities Beyond the School Day

 Talent development and advanced academic opportunities extend beyond the school day and school year.
-The North Suburban Summer Academy and many other enrichment opportunities exist to meet advanced academic needs and interests.
-Resources to help guide parents are also plentiful.
-Below is a list of those opportunities and resources.
+Below is a list of local opportunities and resources.

 - Roseville Area Community Education: Roseville Area Community Education provides Academic All-Stars and Talent Development courses that are designed to extend learning and provide enriching experiences.
 Creativity and critical thinking are infused into learning activities.